Haro-95/image-shrink/README.md

 1. Reduces file size by optimizing the image quality
 2. Optionally scales down the resolution if it exceeds the maximum dimensions
 3. Maintains the original aspect ratio
-4. Works with JPG, PNG, GIF, and WebP formats
+4. Works with JPG, PNG, and WebP formats

 ## Privacy